CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 ## Testing the API

-To test our API we need to first obtain an API Key.
-In your [Hub API Dashboard](https://console.cellstrathub.com/deployments) you should see an API key already available from where you can copy the key.
+**To test our API we need to first obtain an API Key.
+In your [Hub API Dashboard](https://console.cellstrathub.com/deployments) you should see an API key already available from where you can copy the key.**

 :::tip
 This API key is unique to you and should be kept secure.
 Leaking this key will result in your monthly API calls being consumed.
-But luckily, if you notice that your API key is being misused, you can disable it in the dashboard or delete it all together.
+But luckily, if you notice that your API key is being misused, you can disable it in the dashboard or delete it all together using the edit or delete buttons in the dashboard.
 :::

 Once you have the API Key, let's send a POST request to our API using the test images in the `images_ants_bees/` directory which was downloaded earlier.